ServerWorks: 1994–2000: Foundation and growth

 ServerWorks was founded as PRQ—shortly thereafter Reliance Computer Corporation—in 1994 in Santa Clara, California.
 The company was founded by Raju Vegesna and two friends of his.
 Vegesna was named CEO and president; prior to founding Reliance, Vegesna had been employed by Ross Technology, where he was the lead architect behind the hyperSPARC microprocessor.
 The company was largely funded through Vegesna's personal savings and in its first year only employed 12 people, most of whom bore several disparate job titles.
-Reliance's first client was Compaq, who employed the company's Champion 1.0 chipset in their Professional Workstation 5100 in 1997.
+Reliance's first client was Compaq, who employed the company's Champion 1.0 chipset in its Professional Workstation 5100 in 1997.
 The same chipset was reused by Compaq for three of their ProLiant servers—the 5500, the 3000, and the 1600.

-Reliance, which was described as little-known and operating in semi-secrecy to that point, was 60-percent owned by the Fujitsu Corporation of Japan in 1998, after Fujitsu had used Reliance's Champion in their Fujitsu–ICL Teamserver in 1997.
+Reliance, which was described as little-known and operating in semi-secrecy to that point, was 60-percent owned by the Fujitsu Corporation of Japan in 1998, after Fujitsu had used Reliance's Champion in its Fujitsu–ICL Teamserver in 1997.
 Fujitsu shortly after gave Vegesna the contacts to Intel's executives and bankrolled their signing of an agreement for Intel to license out their PCI bus patents to ServerWorks in 1998.
 By 1999, Reliance had gained NEC, Acer, Dell, IBM, Intergraph, and Siemens as key clients, and in the beginning of 2000, the company changed its name to ServerWorks Corporation.